-The vaccines that prevent an infection which causes cancer are Preventive Cancer Vaccines.
+The vaccine that prevents an infection which causes cancer is Preventive Cancer Vaccines.
 Some of the preventive vaccines available include the HPV vaccines and hepatitis B vaccines which prevents cervical, anal, and head and neck cancers.
-On the other hand the vaccines that trigger the immune system to recognize and destroy certain markers, or antigens, present on or in cancer cells are termed as Therapeutic Cancer Vaccines
+On the other hand, the vaccines that trigger the immune system to recognize and destroy certain markers, or antigens, present on or in cancer cells are termed as Therapeutic Cancer Vaccines

 • Vector-based vaccines